Principal Software Practice Lead

-In this hands-on exercise you'll learn how to use Flink's Web UI to inspect and understand what's happening inside of Flink while it executes different SQL queries.
+In this hands-on exercise you'll learn how to use Flink's Web UI to inspect and understand what's happening inside of Flink while it executes a SQL query.
+This exercise relies on the docker-based environment described elsewhere.

 Using your web browser, visit http://localhost:8081, which will bring up the Flink Web UI.
-Please explore it to your heart's content, but be sure to click on the collect job in the Running Job List.
+Please explore to your heart's content, but be sure to click on the relevent job in the list of Running Jobs (there's likely only one, and it will show the query as the Job Name).

 What you are seeing now is a periodically updating view of the Flink job created to run your query.
 In the heart of the screen you should see the job graph for this job looking something like this: